Infinitifall/Delicious/README.md

-# infinitifall.net
+# Delicious

-Source for [infinitifall.net](https://infinitifall.net/), a blog built with Jekyll
+A blog template built with Jekyll

 ## Features